 - How can we create streetscape forums to develop intelligent, playful, and joined-up thinking about our relationship to the phenomenological environment?

-- How can we rethink the neighborhood enclave and reprogram them as precincts for knowledge creation, creative action, and playful reflection?
+- How can we rethink the neighbourhood enclave and reprogram them as precincts for knowledge creation, creative action, and playful reflection?

 - What can we do to get new interface ecologies on the ground linking the city space and data-landscapes?